-The BBC is remaking Alan Bennett’s critically acclaimed and multi-award-winning Talking Heads monologues, which first aired in 1988 and 1998, and has shared an air date as well as a first look at the stars in character.
+The BBC has announced it's remaking Alan Bennett’s critically acclaimed and multi-award-winning Talking Heads monologues, which first aired in 1988 and 1998.

 Ten of the original pieces will be re-made with the addition of two new ones written by Bennett last year.
-The monologues feature favourites including Jodie Comer, Sarah Lancashire and Imelda Staunton and will air from 23 June on BBC One.
+The monologues feature favourites including Jodie Comer, Sarah Lancashire and Imelda Staunton and will air in the coming months on BBC One.

 Talking Heads: the cast

 The Talking Heads monologues were first broadcast on the BBC in 1988 and 1998 and had a stellar cast including Patricia Routledge, Maggie Smith, Stephanie Cole, Julie Walters, Thora Hird, Eileen Atkins, David Haig and Penelope Wilton.

 The monologues which will air on BBC One in the coming months are as follows:

 Jodie Comer in ‘Her Big Chance’ (1988), directed by Josie Rourke

 Monica Dolan in The Shrine’ (2019), directed by Nicholas Hytner

 Martin Freeman in ‘A Chip in the Sugar’ (1988), directed by Jeremy Herrin